 “I find that more than 50 percent of my job is providing guidance and advice for parents,” Dr. Shriver explains.

-3. You consider yourself a lifelong learner
+3. You’re a lifelong learner

-Pediatricians are tasked with staying up to date on anything relevant to children’s health.
+Pediatricians are specifically tasked with staying up to date on anything relevant to children’s health.
 This can include child development and mental health issues.
 Pediatricians also need to understand how health concerns differ among age groups.

 4. You’re a child wellness advocate